Are you a Texan passionate about keeping clean energy thriving in our state?

 Roads

-Water Saved by Wind Energy in 2019 alone:
+Water Saved by Wind, Solar, and Energy Storage in 2024 alone:

 billion gallons of water